DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 ## 6. Possible Optimizations
-* The arms move around quite bit to put quite a performance for some operations that are farther from the trash-bin, i.e. for spawn loacations 3, 6, and 9.
+* The arms moves around to put quite a performance for some operations that are farther from the trash-bin, i.e. for spawn loacations 3, 6, and 9.
 It would have been great if some optimization techniques was covered during the lessons.
 Hopefully there are more lessons in the future that covers some optimization aspects for pick and place type operations based on the distance from the object.

 * More optimization of the code needed for the wrist to stop unnecessary rotations of between pi and 2*pi.